toextendmylimits/LeetCode/Notes/coding_notes.md

 Didn't code but the logic is clear.
 May code after a few days as well

 # TODO
 128. Longest Consecutive Sequence

 424. Longest Repeating Character Replacement

+239. Sliding Window Maximum